-The principal markets for sales of oil produced at the Cheal Permit, PEP 54877, and the Sidewinder Permit are in the Australasian region.
-More specifically, Shell purchases all of the oil that TAG Oil produces from the Cheal Permit, PEP 54877 and the Sidewinder Permit, and exports it to the Australasian markets in accordance with oil sales contracts that commenced on January 1, 2015, and expires on December 31, 2015.
-All of the oil is currently trucked from the Cheal Permit, PEP 54877, and the Sidewinder Permit to a tank farm located in the Port of New Plymouth, New Zealand, and sold to Shell whose subsidiary, Energy Infrastructure Limited ("EIL"), operates the tank farm, pursuant to an oil storage contract dated October 13, 2009, which is to continue in effect on an ongoing basis subject to termination.
-Approximately every twenty days a tanker arrives at the Port of New Plymouth, which is then filled with TAG Oil's oil along with oil from other producers in the Taranaki Basin that forms part of the McKee blend, and it is shipped to refineries primarily on the North East coast of Australia.
-From there, the oil is sold into the Australasian markets, as described above.
-Solution gas produced in association with crude oil production is used to generate heat and electricity for on-site use, with the excess electricity exported into the local grid or sold to an independent third party.
+The principal markets for the sale of oil produced at the Cheal Permit, the Cheal East Permit and the Sidewinder Permit are in the Australasian region.
+More specifically, TAG Oil exports the oil that it produces from these permits to the Australasian markets in accordance with oil sales contracts with OMV that expire on December 31, 2017.
+All of the oil is currently trucked from the Cheal Permit, the Cheal East Permit and the Sidewinder Permit to a tank farm located in the Port of New Plymouth, New Zealand, and sold to OMV.
+Energy Infrastructure Limited ("EIL"), operates the tank farm, pursuant to an oil storage contract dated October 13, 2009, which is to continue in effect on an ongoing basis subject to termination by either party.

+Approximately every fifty days a tanker arrives at the Port of New Plymouth, which is then filled with TAG Oil's oil along with OMV's oil, and is shipped to Viva Energy's Geelong Refinery in Victoria, Australia.
+From there, the fuels are sold into the Victoria, Australia market.
+Solution gas produced in association with crude oil production is used to generate heat and electricity for on-site use, with the excess electricity exported into the local grid or sold to an independent third party and surplus gas also being sold to an independent third party.